taskmates/taskmates-directory/skills/_workflow.md

 2. When your answer has just been interrupted and rejected

 - Write EXACTLY WHAT instruction you have violated and how you're going to reply differently as not to violate it again

+3. When execution of your code has failed

+- Write down exactly why you think the code has failed.
+- Summarize all your previously failed attempts so far, if any
+- Take a step back, try to advance in smaller steps, and verify the output of each step.
+Write down your thoughts.
+- Re-read your instructions, and make sure you're following them correctly.
+Try to find one thing that you might have missed or misunderstood and that might be contributing to the failure.
+Write down what you think you might have missed or misunderstood.
+- DON'T KEEP REPEATING THE SAME COMMANDS THAT HAVE FAILED.
+TRY SOMETHING DIFFERENT.
+- EXECUTE THE COMMANDS ONE BY ONE, VERIFYING THE OUTPUT OF EACH COMMAND BEFORE PROCEEDING TO THE NEXT.
+- Before trying again, write how your new code will be different from the previous one, and why you think it will work this time.